 We are required to base the Victorian Default Offer on the efficient costs of the sale of electricity by a retailer.
 In doing so, we take into account:

-- Network costs - based on distributors' network tariffs and metering charges submitted to, and approved by, the Australian Energy Regulator.
+- Network costs - based on distributors' network tariffs and metering charges approved by the Australian Energy Regulator.

-- Wholesale electricity costs - based on the forecast cost of purchasing electricity in the futures market, factoring in a volatility allowance.
+- Wholesale electricity costs - based on the forecast cost of purchasing electricity in the futures market, including a wholesale cost of exports and factoring in a volatility allowance.

 - Environmental costs - based on retailers' costs of complying with environmental obligations imposed under Commonwealth and Victorian law or regulation.

-- Retail operating costs - based on the customer-weighted average of the retailers' actual retail operating costs for domestic and small business customers and including a modest customer acquisition and retention cost - based on the average 2013-14 average acquisition cost benchmark updated for inflation.
+- Retail operating costs - based on the customer-weighted average of the retailers' actual retail operating costs for domestic and small business customers.
+These costs include modest customer acquisition and retention costs - based on the 2013-14 average acquisition cost benchmark updated for inflation.

 - Retail operating margin - based on a retail operating margin benchmark and having regard to market offer prices relative to default offer prices, the expected returns approach and retailers' actual margins.

-Should you have any questions regarding the draft decision paper, you can contact us via the below contact details:
+If you have any questions about the review you can contact us using the following methods:

 - Email: VDO@esc.vic.gov.au